Musical Sundays | Spring | Summer | Autumn | Winter

 Celebrate the Season & Cocoa Crawl: Typically held on the last Saturday of November, people of all ages are invited to kick off the holiday season with the Village of Roselle, the Roselle Public Library District, and the Roselle Main Street Merchants for Celebrate the Season at the Library & Cocoa Crawl along Roselle's Main Street.

 Festivities begin at the Library with Celebrate the Season.
 Participants enjoy a musical performance and await Santa's arrival by fire truck.
 Cocoa Crawl takes place along Roselle’s Main Street, with participating businesses from Roselle Main Street Merchants.
 Families can visit Roselle’s local businesses for cocoa, treats, and other specials on Small Business Saturday.
 Cocoa Crawl includes entertainment in the Civic Plaza at the corner of Main and Prospect Streets, strolling carolers, beloved characters including the Grinch and Anna & Elsa from Disney's Frozen, an ornament-making station, trolley stops, the lighting of the Community Tree, and much more!
 Find more information at the Village's website and at the Library.

 Winter Reading: Programs for kids and for teens.
-From December 1st to January 31st, children from birth to 5th grade earn prizes just for tracking their minutes of reading.
+From December 1st to February 15th, children from birth to 6th grade earn prizes just for tracking their reading.
 Teens get rewarded for writing reviews of the books they've read from December 1st to February 14th.
 Each review earns an entry into a prize giveaway at the end of the program.

 Grandparents Got Game!
 Winter Holiday Edition: A holiday themed intergenerational drop-in program where grandchildren play and create with their caregivers!
 Work on winter-related crafts, play board games and share a snack.